MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_streamaudioengine_assign_current_write_position.md

 ## -description

-TBD - EVT_ACX_STREAMAUDIOENGINE_ASSIGN_CURRENT_WRITE_POSITION tells the driver that request to assign the current write position has made???.
+TBD - EVT_ACX_STREAMAUDIOENGINE_ASSIGN_CURRENT_WRITE_POSITION tells the driver that a request to assign the current write position has been made???.

 ## -parameters